vault27/Foundation/ise.md

 - Radius server cannot send requests to radius client, so RFC 3576 and RFC 5176 were created, so called Dyncamic Authorization Extensions or CoA - Change of Authorization
 - With these extensions we can disable port or disconnect user for example or request reauthentication
 - CoA - server initiated authorization update
+- Radius packet is a bunch of Attribute Value Pairs
+- EAP, PAP, MSCHAP are encapsulated in the form of AVP as well

 Use cases: